 6.24.1 Applicability to language

 The vulnerability described in ISO/IEC TR 24772-1 clause 6.24 exists in Java since Java allows methods and expressions to have side effects.
-The vulnerability is significantly mitigated by Java’s prescribed left-to-right evaluation order, so that the occurrence of side effects is deterministic.
+The vulnerability is mitigated by Java’s prescribed left-to-right evaluation order, so that the occurrence of side effects is deterministic.

 If two or more side effects modify the same expression as in: